minjung-mj-kim/project/fraud_detection/README.txt

 Please read "fraud_detection.pdf" for explanation of this project.

-The data file ("creditcard.csv") is too large to upload, so please download (link is in the code) separately if you want to run this project.
+The original data file ("creditcard.csv") is too large to upload, so I uploaded 50% sampled one ("creditcard_reduced.csv") for demonstration on GitHub.